OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 ## Features

 - Use MSAL.js NAA to get an access token to call Microsoft Graph APIs.
-- Use MSAL.js NAA to get information about the user signed in to Office.
+- Fall back to using the Office dialog API for auth when NAA unavailable.

 ## Applies to

-- Outlook (Current Channel (previeiw) for classic Outlook only, new Outlook coming soon).
+- Outlook (Current Channel (preview) for classic Outlook only, new Outlook coming soon).
 - Outlook on the web.

 For more information on supported platforms, see [NAA supported accounts and hosts](https://learn.microsoft.com/office/dev/add-ins/develop/enable-nested-app-authentication-in-your-add-in#naa-supported-accounts-and-hosts).